yzdxs/learn-anything/readme.md

 	- perf = performance (data structures and algorithms may be given their [big O complexity](http://bigocheatsheet.com/))
 	- ops = operations (for algorithms, data structures, state what operations they can do)
 	- ch = chapter (mostly used in book annotations)
+	- hn = will always be a hyperlink and will lead to a hacker news thread related to this node
+	- red = will always be a hyperlink and will lead to a reddit thread related to this node

 - and that I think is about all you need to know to succesfully navigate my mind map
 	- its constantly growing and evolving as I try and make sense of what amazing things this reality has to offer